genesiscommunitysuccess/docs/docs/02_creating-applications/05_configure-runtime/02_processes-xml.md

 ### package

 This tag defines which package the process should refer to.
 All Genesis source code is contained in packages.
 So, in the example above, the configuration for the **TRADING_APP_STREAMER** process points to the source code in the package **global.genesis.streamer.pal**.
+Multiple package scans needs to be comma separated.

 ### module
 This tag defines where in the package (see above) the process should look for its binaries - base jar files.
 In the above example, the configuration of the **TRADING_APP_EVENT_HANDLER** has a **module** tag that points to **genesis-pal-eventhandler**.
 This finds every jar file with the text **genesis-pal-eventhandler** and gets all the relevant classpath dependencies.